Realtime Text-to-Speech Quickstart

 > Use this file to discover all available pages before exploring further.

-# Realtime Text to Speech Quickstart
+# Realtime Text-to-Speech Quickstart

 > Stream text to Cartesia over a WebSocket and receive audio in real time.